onbings/ftpsclient/README.md

 FTPS client for Go(lang)
 ========================
-Another Ftp(s) client package for the go language.
+Another Ftp client package for the go language with secure support.
 This is a non working copy of the package.
 It is under finalization with unit test support.